centrifuge/cps/cps/CP0/CP0.md

 All proposals must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) (PR) on Github which is used to log all proposals.
 The discussion (RFC) takes place on the Forum, and if there are any changes made to the proposal, it must happen via the PR during the RFC phase, i.e. before the proposal proceeds to a snapshot vote/onchain vote.

-This is to ensure that a proposal is not changed during a snapshot vote or after it has ended.
+This is to ensure that a proposal is not changed during a vote or after it has ended.
 A proposal is only deemed valid, if it has been submitted to the PR and been merged.
 Once merged, the proposal is final.

 After a proposal has been submitted, a pull request number (XXX) will automatically be assigned - this number will be used to index the proposal and in the title of the Forum post, using the prefix CPXXX.
 The Forum post must contain the link to the proposal on GitHub.